Federally regulated employees - Filing a labour standards complaint with the Labour Program: After you file a complaint

 After you file a complaint with the Labour Program, you will receive a letter of acknowledgement.

 If the complaint is admissible, the Labour Program will conduct an investigation.
-Where a contravention is found (monetary and non-monetary complaint), the Labour Program will ask your employer to correct to contravention(s).
+If all or part of your complaint is founded (monetary or non-monetary complaint), the Labour Program will ask your employer to correct the contravention(s).

 Monetary complaint